-In view that the Chairman is not an Independent Director, the Board noted that the Company is required to comply with the requirement for Independent Directors to make up at least half of the Board at the annual general meeting ("AGM") following the end of financial year commencing on or after 1 May 2016, and is in the midst of making arrangements to change the board composition by the AGM for the financial year ending 31 December 2017.
+In view that the Chairman is not an Independent Director, the Board noted that the company is required to comply with the requirement for Independent Directors to make up at least half of the Board at the annual general meeting ("AGM") following the end of financial year commencing on or after 1 May 2016.
+Following the retirement of Mr Chen Guansheng at the forthcoming AGM, the Company will be in compliance with the Code.

 The Board consists of respected individuals from different backgrounds whose core competencies, qualifications, skills and experience are extensive and complementary.
 These include accounting, finance, pharmaceutical, property development, engineering, business and management experience.
-Key information regarding the directors' academic and professional qualifications and other appointments is set out on pages 4 and 5 of the Annual Report.
+Key information regarding the directors' academic and professional qualifications and other appointments is set out on pages 6 and 7 of the Annual Report.